Manningham City Council

 About the area

-Manningham City Council is located in Melbourne's north-eastern suburbs, commencing with its western boundary in Bulleen, 10 kilometres from the Melbourne CBD and extending to Wonga Park at its eastern extremity, 32 kilometres from the CBD.
-The City is bounded by the Yarra River, Banyule City and Nillumbik Shire in the north, Yarra Ranges Shire in the east, Koonung Creek, Maroondah City and the Cities of Whitehorse and Boroondara in the south and Banyule City and the Yarra River in the west.
+The Manningham City Council area is located in Melbourne's north-eastern suburbs, commencing with its western boundary in Bulleen, 10 kilometres from the Melbourne CBD and extending to Wonga Park at its eastern extremity, 32 kilometres from the CBD.
+The Manningham City Council area is bounded by the Yarra River and Nillumbik Shire in the north, the Yarra Ranges Council area in the east, Koonung Creek, the City of Maroondah, the City of Whitehorse and the City of Boroondara in the south, and the City of Banyule and the Yarra River in the north-west.

 Included AreasThe Manningham City Council area includes the suburbs of Bulleen, Doncaster, Doncaster East, Donvale, Nunawading (part), Park Orchards (part), Ringwood North (part), Templestowe, Templestowe Lower, Warrandyte, Warrandyte South and Wonga Park (part).

 Land UseThe Manningham City Council area is an urban and semi-urban area, including normal suburban blocks and low density areas.
 Generally, areas east of Mullum Mullum Creek are non-urban, while areas to the west are residential.
 Urban areas include the suburbs of Bulleen, Doncaster, Doncaster East, Templestowe and Templestowe Lower.
 The non-urban areas include a large tract of the Green Wedge, and are used mainly for rural-residential living, conservation and small scale agriculture (viticulture and grazing).The City encompasses a total land area of about 114 square kilometres, including a substantial 17% green open spaces.

 Name OriginThe Manningham City Council area is named after Manningham Road, which is thought to be named after a region in West Yorkshire, England.